 Item Minimum Requirements

 AIX 7.2 Operating System Filesets The following operating system filesets are required:

 • bos.adt.base

 • bos.adt.lib

 • bos.adt.libm

-bos.perf.libperfstat
+• bos.perf.libperfstat

 • bos.perf.perfstat

-bos.perf.proctools
+• bos.perf.proctools

 • xlC.aix61.rte:13.1.0.1 or later

 • xlC.rte:13.1.0.1 or later

+• xlfrte.aix61-15.1.0.9 or later

 The following filesets are required for Oracle Real Application Clusters (Oracle RAC) Installations only:

 • rsct.basic.rte

 rsct.compat.clients.rte

-AIX 7.2 APARs and Other Operating If you are using the minimum operating system TL level for AIX 7.2 listed above, then install the following AIX APAR fix:

-System Fixes AIX7.2 TL02 : IJ06143 - GETSOCKNAME returns invalid path name for AF_UNIX sockets
+AIX 7.2 APARs and Other Operating System Fixes If you are using the minimum operating system TL level for AIX 7.2 listed above, then install the following AIX APAR fix: AIX7.2 TL02 : IJ06143 - GETSOCKNAME returns invalid path name for AF_UNIX sockets

+Note:

+If you are using a later TL level than the minimum level listed for this release, then contact IBM to determine if the required APARs listed in this section are included in the TL level that you have on your system.
+If they are included, then you do not have to install them.
+If they are not included, then you must install the equivalent APAR for the appropriate TL level.
 AIX APAR numbers are tied to AIX versions and technology levels.
-Download and install the APAR that matches your AIX versions and Technology Levels from the IBM fix central website at the following URL:
+Download and install the APAR that matches your AIX versions and Technology Levels from

-https://www.ibm.com/

-Table 3-3 (Cont.)
-IBM AIX 7.2 on POWER Systems (64-Bit) Minimum OperatingSystem Requirements
+Table 3-2(Cont.)
+IBM AIX 7.2 on POWER Systems (64-Bit) Minimum OperatingSystem Requirements the IBM fix central website at the following